Managing storage is a distinct problem from managing compute resources.

 their own are not scoped to any single project; they can be shared across the

 entire OpenShift Container Platform cluster and claimed from any project.
-After a PV has been
+After a PV is

 bound to a PVC, however, that PV cannot then be bound to